 In August 2015 we acquired Coyote, a U.S.-based truckload brokerage company.
 During the third quarter of 2015, we granted Restricted Units to eligible Coyote management employees.
 The vesting of Restricted Units granted under this award varied between one and four years with an equal number of restricted units vesting at each anniversary date, except in the case of death or disability, in which case immediate vesting occurred.
-The entire grant was expensed on a straight-line basis over the requisite service period, except in the case of death or disability, in which case of death or disability, in which case immediate expensing occurred.
+The entire grant was expensed on a straight-line basis over the requisite service period, except in the case of death or disability, in which case immediate expensing occurred.
 All Restricted Units granted under this award had vested as of December 31, 2019.